Posted by MSA on December 2, 2020

 Most administrative functions (registration, scoring, retrieves, etc.) take place in the Contest Office, located in the Mifflin Soaring Association clubhouse (the northeast-most building, near the windsock).

-The contest radio frequency will be 123.3 Mhz.
+The contest radio frequencies will be 122.7 MHz for launches, finishes & landings, and 123.3 Mhz for other flying.
 Pilot-crew communications use 123.5 Mhz.
-For contest purposes, sunset is considered to be 20:00.
+For contest purposes, sunset will be considered to be 8:00 pm.

 Pilot meetings take place in the maintenance hangar: the tall building furthest from the runway.
 A mandatory safety meeting will take place following the welcome dinner.
 A daily pilots meeting will be held at 09:30 (or another time, as announced by the CD).